wadedesir/notes-app/frontend/README.md

 <br>

 # 🧪 Testing & Linting
-Whenever a new PR is made, tests are run automatically through GitHub Actions (check out the .github/workflows folder at the root of the repo).
+Whenever a new PR is made, tests located in `/frontend/__tests__` are run automatically through GitHub Actions (check out the .github/workflows folder at the root of the repo).

 ## 💅 Code Style & Linting Details
 The frontend codebase uses eslint to enforce good code style & perform static code analysis.
 The code style in use is the 'standard' preset with no extra rules.

 To run linting tests locally:
 1. Navigate to the frontend directory: `cd frontend`
-2. Install dependencies: `npm install`
-3. Run the frontend: `npm run lint`
+2. Run linting: `npm run lint`

 Note: You can run `npx eslint --fix .` while in the frontend directory to automatically fix any linting problems.